faithkangui/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists all file even hidden
+print the type of a named file